rstutsman/rstutsman.github.io/index.md

 Before that, I earned my Ph.D. at Stanford University working as a part of the [RAMCloud](http://ramcloud.stanford.edu/) and the [Secure Computer Systems](http://www.scs.stanford.edu/) labs.
+I'm also the winner of an NSF CAREER Award (2018) and the PECASE Award (2025), and the OSDI '22  Jay Lepreau Best Paper Award.
 <!--
 My dissertation work,
 [Fast Crash Recovery in RAMCloud](http://www.stanford.edu/~ouster/cgi-bin/papers/ramcloud-recovery.pdf)